 For more information on BHT (butylated hydroxytoluene), it is discussed at great length within Steve Fowkes book, ‘a practical guide to resolving viral disease’.

-BHT (butylated hydroxytoluene) is available to buy online from approved International Antiaging Systems stockists, who have 100 x 180mg Capsules available for around $20 CLICK HERE
+BHT (butylated hydroxytoluene) is available in products to buy online from approved International Antiaging Systems stockists CLICK HERE

 (1).
 Snipes W, Person S, Keith A, Cupp J. Butylated hydroxytoluene inactivates lipid-containing viruses.
 Science.
 1975;188(4183):64-6.